-Because here we are at a new school year, with the joyous reception year now behind us, looking year 1 in the face.
+Because here we are at a new school year, with the joyous reception year now behind us, looking year 1 in the face, with E having turned five over the summer.
 I’m just not ready for things to get serious yet.
 I’m not ready for another step to be taken towards growing up and that loss of innocence.
 I know we have a good few years left of it before the dramas will begin, but it all feels like one of those crazy cuckoo clocks that has gone out of control in the cartoons – with the hands of time whizzing past uncontrollably.

 Just like I can’t stop the train which is hurtling me towards 40 – nor can I stop the growing up train that is whizzing my daughter through childhood, passing through milestone upon milestone at break neck speed at a million miles an hour into the horizon of her future.